MajinBuuOnSecurity/Terraform-Monorepo/modules/subaccount_baselines/scps/README.md

 - Service and region specific allowlist SCPs, if desired.

 You could argue it is desirable to be able to disable SCPs be at the account level.
 In the case that a particular SCP needs to be temporarily disabled.

+**Note this assumes GuardDuty and CloudTrail are enabled at the organization-level**